robn/AnyEvent-Consul-Exec/README.md

 match nodes to run the command on.
 See the corresponding options to `consul exec` for more info.

+If you specify &lt;min\_node\_count>, at \*least\* this many nodes must report in before we consider a job done.
+Without this, some nodes might report back results before we've seen an ack from the others, and your job may prematurely be canceled on those other nodes, or your on\_done callback will be called prematurely.
+This is most useful if `node` is a regex that matches an explicit amount of nodes, for example:

+    node => /^(host1|host2|host3)$/,
+    min_node_count => 3,

 The `dc` option can take the name of the datacenter to run the command in.
 The exec mechanism is limited to a single datacentre.
-This option will cause [AnyEvent::Consul::Exec](https://metacpan.org/pod/AnyEvent::Consul::Exec) to find a Consul agent in the named datacenter and execute the command there (without it, the local node is used).
+This option will cause [AnyEvent::Consul::Exec](https://metacpan.org/pod/AnyEvent%3A%3AConsul%3A%3AExec) to find a Consul agent in the named datacenter and execute the command there (without it, the local node is used).

 # CALLBACKS